FASB to finalize fair value guidance for crypto assets

 Under existing U.S. GAAP, many digital assets (for example, holdings of bitcoin and ether) are accounted for as indefinite-lived intangible assets under Topic 350, “Intangible Assets.”
 Both user and preparer stakeholders have expressed concern to the FASB that an intangible asset accounting model in which digital assets are measured at historical cost less impairment does not faithfully represent the economics of such holdings.
 Many of these same stakeholders asked the FASB to consider whether all or some subset of digital assets should be accounted for at fair value.

-In response to stakeholder feedback, the FASB issued a proposal in early 2023 that would have required entities to measure certain categories of crypto asset holdings at fair value.
+ASU 2023-08 addresses stakeholder feedback by requiring entities to measure certain categories of crypto asset holdings at fair value.

 Scope

-At its Sept.
-6, 2023, meeting, the board affirmed that the scope of its final standard will cover crypto asset holdings possessing all the following characteristics:
+The scope of the ASU covers crypto asset holdings possessing all the following characteristics:

-• The assets meet the definition of “intangible asset” as defined in the Accounting Standards Codification (ASC) Master Glossary.
+• The assets meet the definition of “intangible assets” as defined in the Accounting Standards Codification (ASC) Master Glossary.

 • They do not provide the asset holder with enforceable rights to, or claims on, underlying goods, services, or other assets.